-The OSUN Center for Human Rights & the Arts at Bard College researches and supports art and activist practices globally.
+The Center for Human Rights and the Arts at Bard College is an artist-led center that researches and supports scholarship, art and activist practices globally.

 At its heart is a perspective that looks beyond art institutions and nonprofit organization industries to engage with international practices of activism, art, and knowledge production.